viral32111/zare/README.md

 # Zare

-A wrapper for Zare's server management API.
+A slash command Discord bot for interacting with my dedicated server, operating on Cloudflare Workers.

 ## License